DSharpPlus/DSharpPlus/docs/articles/first_bot.md

 };
 ```

-Now, once we connect, our bot will respond with "pong!" to each message that starts with "ping".
+Now, once the bot connects, it will respond with "pong!" to each message that starts with "ping".

-But that will happen only once we connect, so how do we do that?
-We use the [ConnectAsync method](/api/DSharpPlus.DiscordClient.html#DSharpPlus_DiscordClient_ConnectAsync)
+But that will happen only once you connect, so how do you do that?
+You use the [ConnectAsync method](/api/DSharpPlus.DiscordClient.html#DSharpPlus_DiscordClient_ConnectAsync)
 of the client.
-You will need to `await` it, which is why we had to make an asynchronous `Main` method.
+You will need to `await` it, which is why you had to make an asynchronous `Main` method.

 ```cs
 await discord.ConnectAsync();
 ```

 This is not everything yet.
-If we start the bot now, it will just flash and quit.
-To prevent that, we need to add an
+If you start the bot now, it will just flash and quit.
+To prevent that, you need to add an
-infinite wait at the end of our `MainAsync` method:
+infinite wait at the end of your `MainAsync` method:

 ```cs
 await Task.Delay(-1);